 8 oz cream cheese, room temperature

 1/4 cup cold unsalted butter, room temperature

 1/4 cup confectioners sugar

 flaked salt for sprinkling

-In a small bowl, beat the egg with the vanilla and melted butter.
-Add the butter and 3/4 cup water to the yeast mixture.
-With the paddle attachment, mix the yeast, butter, and water on slow speed.
+In a separate bowl beat the egg, vanilla, and melted butter.
+Add to the yeast mixture, along with 3/4 cup of water.
+With the paddle attachment, mix on slow speed.

-While the dough is rising, make the filling.
-In a large bowl, place the brown sugar, white sugar, cinnamon, and flour.
-Stir.
-Cut the cold butter into cubes.
-Add it to the sugar mixture and start to cut it in with a pastry cutter.
-Continue cutting until the mixture is crumbly.
+In a large bowl, combine 1 cup brown sugar, 1/2 cup white sugar, cinnamon, and flour.
+Cut in the butter with a pastry blender until the mixture is crumbly.
 This effect can also be achieved with a food processor.

 Once the dough has risen, place it onto a floured surface.
 With a generous amount of flour to prevent sticking, roll out the dough into a large rectangle.
 Sprinkle the cinnamon sugar mixture onto the dough, leaving a half inch gap along the top horizontal side of the dough.
 Roll the dough from the bottom up.
 Brush some water along the 1/2 inch gap, allowing it to stick and prevent leaking of the cinnamon sugar.

 With a very sharp knife, cut the dough into 15 slices.
 Place the cinnamon buns, flat side down, into a 9 x 15" baking dish and let rest, covered, for 10 minutes.